Lost Pets

 Cats sometimes have second homes that you don’t know about and will suddenly appear and wonder what all the fuss is about.
 You can never assume a cat will just reappear though.
 Cats get lost every day, once out of their area; they are lost, possibly vulnerable and hungry.

 Please remember that the best, cheapest and most convenient way of ensuring your pet is traceable is to have it micro chipped.
 When a stray cat is found and taken to any rescue/vet/local authority it will be scanned to see if it is micro chipped.
-If your cat is micro chipped then you will be contacted immediately and reunited with your feline friend.
+If your cat is micro chipped then you will be contacted immediately and reunited with your friend.
 Micro chipping only works if the contact details for the micro-chip are correct and up to date.
 It is your responsibility to make sure the micro-chip company has your up to date details.

 Most important – NEVER give up.